stevana/hot-swapping-state-machines2/README.md

 Almost there.
 When we deploy a pipeline `P a b` we need to provide a `Queue (Msg a)` and get a `Queue (Msg b)`, what are we supposed to do with those queues?
-We could manually feed them with items, but for convenience it's nice to have some basic reusable adaptors that we can connect these "garden hoses" to.
+We could manually feed them with items, but for convenience it's nice to have some basic reusable adapters that we can connect these "garden hoses" to.

 We call something that provides an input queue a `Source` and something that consumes an output queue a `Sink`.
 Useful sources and sinks include